• Best-In-Class Survival Gear

 You will need a wood-stove compatible tent, like the NorTent lavvo 4 or Gamme 6, if you are going to be in the woods for any long duration of time.
 In this kind of survival situation a mountaineering style tent, which is designed more for lightweight weekend trips, will simply not cut it!
 There are a number of options for shelters and tents, from DIY to heavy and semi-permanent.

-DIY: From a large, heavy duty tarp, you can build your own hot tent at a very low cost, like our friend Lonny.
+From a large, heavy duty tarp, you can build your own hot tent at a very low cost, like our friend Lonny.
 It is an excellent thing to know how to do in the event you do not have a hot tent available.
 The other option is to build a lean to, or other natural structure, with added warmth and strength from mylar blankets.

-Heavy Canvas: These durable and semi-permanent structures are really great if you’re heading out for a long period of time, although they come with a bit of extra weight.
+These durable and semi-permanent structures are really great if you’re heading out for a long period of time, although they come with a bit of extra weight.
 If you have multiple people and a good sled, you’ll manage just fine with the weight, but if you’re solo camping after a long backpack in, this may not be the best option for you.

-4. Wood stove
+4. Wood Stove

 This is an essential part of your winter camping, or survival arsenal.
 In order to conserve calories, it is imperative that you have a warm place to rest, especially in unpredictable or inclement weather.